What is the Best Stain for Maple Wood? (2023)

 applying wood conditioner on maple wood

-To apply either of these products, mix them with an appropriate solvent, such as denatured alcohol for the Zinsser sanding sealer or mineral spirits for the Minwax conditioner.
+To apply either of these products, mix or combine the wood stains with an appropriate solvent, such as denatured alcohol for the Zinsser sanding sealer or mineral spirits for the Minwax conditioner.

 Then, apply the solution evenly to the wood surface and wait for it to dry completely before beginning the process.